david4eva/dicee-challenger-game/README.md

 Contributing

 ## Key Features
-Dual-Player: Settle all challenges between two parties by assigning the first party to Player 1 and the second party to Player 2.
+Dual-Player: Settle all challenges between two opponents.

 ## Play the game
+Refresh the website to display the new winner.

 ## Built With
 <ul>